 The results of investigating this question can reveal astounding information.
-For many enterprise companies, the total investment in SaaS tools now represents spending of nearly $10,000 per employee.
+For many enterprise companies, the total investment in SaaS tools now represents spending of nearly $5,800 per employee – according to our 2022 SaaS Management Index.
 Cumulatively, SaaS applications can account for tens to hundreds of millions of dollars in spending for large enterprises.

 If left unchecked, unplanned, or unmanaged, this spending can wreak havoc on the bottom line.
 Containing these costs and improving long-term value all comprise primary financial goals for an enterprise SaaS management strategy.

 Unplanned SaaS application renewals contribute directly to unplanned SaaS spending.
 While affordability and easy deployment are hallmarks of SaaS applications, so are automatic renewal clauses.

 Automatic renewals can be convenient, but they become problematic if the application renews and its purpose, ownership, or utilization is unclear.

 Essentially, even if your firm no longer needs the application but misses the notification period, you’re locked into paying for the application all over again.